 - Outdoor hot tubs

-The cabins have games and TVs to keep groups entertained in the cabin, but they also feature the conveniences hat make stays more comfortable like washer/dryers, fully equipped kitchens, and internet that can keep everyone connected.
+The cabins have games and TVs to keep groups entertained in the cabin, but they also feature the conveniences that make stays more comfortable like washer/dryers, fully equipped kitchens, and Wi-Fi that can keep everyone connected.

 4 Quick Tips for a Planning a Large Group Getaway